The Sand Hill Cemetery has the unfortunate reputation of being haunted.

 It really does seem like a lonely and forgotten place.

-If you look into the distance, you can see that this small, scattered cemetery sits on a ridge.
+If you look into the distance, you can see that this abandoned cemetery sits on a ridge.
 The isolation is off putting.
-After hearing tales of hauntings, my pulse raced as we approached the site in our vehicle.
-Luckily, it was during the day, because some say, the headlights of a ghostly vehicle will trail you at night and then mysteriously vanish.
+After hearing about the haunted tales from our new friend, my pulse raced as we approached the site in our vehicle.
+Luckily, it was during the day, because some say the headlights of a ghostly vehicle will trail you at night and then mysteriously vanish.
 I wondered if we too, would experience an assault on our car, as others have claimed.
 After parking, I shakily exited the car with my camera.
 Meanwhile, my husband was too freaked out to take any photos with his phone.
 None.

 I don't know what significance placing a penny on grave stones possesses.
 But, it must mean something to someone.

 On our way out, we noticed blood red tags on this sign.
 I don't know what the red tag signifies either.
 But I assume it is some kind of warning.
 Unfortunately, we most likely didn't heed it.
 Gulp.

 When we got home, I asked my husband why he wouldn't take any photos.
 And more importantly, why he abandoned me to wait in the car.
 Jerk!

 He said he didn't want any spirits attaching to him like an unwanted tick.
 I've always wondered...